Go to page content

 If you have diabetes, you should frequently visit the maternity clinic for follow-up appintments for the entire duration of your pregnancy.
 Typically, blood sugar is low early in the pregnancy.
 If you have pregnancy nausea, you should be cautious with your insulin dose and choose foods that you like.

-The need for insulin begins to increase from weeks 20–24 of the pregnancy onwards.
+The need for insulin begins to increase from weeks 16-20 of the pregnancy onwards.
 The increase in the amount of insulin is due to pregnancy hormones, as a result of which insulin is no longer as effective.
 The need for insulin is greatest during weeks 28–32 of the pregnancy.
-As the end of the pregnancy approaches, the follow-up visits take place more frequently, on a weekly basis.
+As the end of the pregnancy approaches, the follow-up visits take place more frequently.

 Target for the blood sugar levels is 3.5–5.5 mmol/l before meals and 5.5–7.8 mmol/l after meals throughout the pregnancy.